Rotation Differential Invariants of Images Generated by Two Fundamental Differential Operators: Experiment and Discussions

-In addition to $DIs^{I}_{(O,D)}$, seven famous handcrafted features are chosen for benchmark, including SIFT (128d) (David \citeyear{8}), RootSIFT (128d) (Arandjelovi$\acute{c}$ and Zisserman \citeyear{1}), ORB (256d) (Rublee et al. \citeyear{43}), BRIEF (256d) (Calonder et al. \citeyear{5}), BinBoost (256d) (Trzcinski et al. \citeyear{54}), $J^{3}$ (9d) and $J^{4}$ (14d).
-Note that $J^{N}$ represents the local jet of order $N$.
-In order to increase difficultly of verification, we conduct experiments on 12 (T+Intra) subdatabases.
-Only the highest mAP from using $DIs^{I}_{(O,D)}$, $J^{3}$ and $J^{4}$ is displayed when $\sigma$ increases from $2$ to $20$.
-As shown in Fig.~\ref{fig:9}, we find the performance of $DIs^{IR}_{(4,3)}$ is superior to almost all other image features when image patches are deformed by tough image transforms.
-It should be pointed out the state-of-the-art approach, BinBoost, is constructed by using a complicated learning framework and its dimension is 7 times that of $DIs^{IR}_{(4,3)}$.
-Thus, the computational cost of $DIs^{I}_{(O,D)}$ is lower than that of BinBoost.
+Five famous handcrafted image features were also chosen for benchmark, namely SIFT \cite{6}, RootSIFT \cite{1}, ORB \cite{22}, BRIEF \cite{4} and BinBoost \cite{25}.
+In order to increase the difficultly of the experiment, patch verification was carried out on (T+Intra) subdatabases.
+The mAP from them and $S_{P}(3,4)$ is displayed in Fig.~\ref{fig:4}.
+Clearly, when image patches are deformed by tough image transformations, the performance of $S_{P}(3,4)$ is superior to almost all of image features.
+The only feature that outperforms $S_{P}(3,4)$ is BinBoost.
+However, it is constructed by using a complicated learning framework.
+In addition, we should note that the dimension of BinBoost is 7 times the dimension of $S_{P}(3,4)$.
+This implies that the computational cost of $S_{P}(3,4)$ is lower than that of BinBoost.